 - Any complaint alleging retaliation against a complainant or other participant

 - Any other state or federal educational program deemed appropriate by the Superintendent of Public Instruction

 What issues are not covered by the UCP?

 Not all complaints fall under the scope of the UCP.
-Many concerns are the responsibility of the District, including classroom assignments, common core, grades, graduation requirements, hiring and evaluation of staff, homework policies and practices, provision of core curricula subjects, public meeting laws (such as the Brown Act), student advancement and retention, student discipline, student records, and other general education requirements.
+Many concerns are the responsibility of the District, including classroom assignments, common core, grades, graduation requirements, hiring and evaluation of staff, homework policies and practices, provision of core curriculum subjects, public meeting laws (such as the Brown Act), student advancement and retention, student discipline, student records, and other general education requirements.
 The District, however, may use its local complaint procedures to address complaints not covered by the UCP.

 In addition, the following complaints are referred to other agencies for resolution and not subject to the UCP:

 - Allegations of child abuse are referred to County Departments of Social Services, Protective Services Divisions, or appropriate law enforcement agency.